o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 ## Destroy the AWS CDK application

-To destroy all of the AWS resources that the AWS CDK application (which uses an existing GameLift build) deployed, run the following CLI command:
+To destroy all of the AWS resources that the AWS CDK application (which uses an existing GameLift build) deployed, run the following AWS CLI command:

 ```cmd
 $ cdk destroy